The Blake School (Minneapolis): Preservation and present

 The current head of school is Dr. Anne Stavney.

-Blake alumni have held and currently hold various positions in government.
-Graduates from Blake have included: 2 U.S. Governors, 4 United States Senators, 3 members of The United States Congress, and 8 members of the Minnesota State Legislature.

 Academics

 The school serves approximately 1,400 students in prekindergarten through twelfth grade, with an average classroom size of 15–16 students, and average graduating class size of 130.
-The school's student-adult ratio is 9:1.
+The school's student-adult ratio is 11:1.

 It takes 22 credits to graduate from The Blake School, with a minimum course load of five courses each semester.
 The Blake School also offers numerous global citizenship programs.

 Accreditation

 Blake is accredited by the Independent Schools Association of the Central States (ISACS), and is a member of the National Association of Independent Schools (NAIS), The College Board, National Association of College Admissions Counselors (NACAC), and the Cum Laude Society.

 Recognition

 Blake has received numerous accolades in recent years, including: